OpenNebula/website/content/product/cluster_configuration/storage_system/local_ds.md

 CACHE_MIN_AGE   = "3600"
 ```

-These settings can be configured through Sunstone when creating a new datastore.
+When you create a new Datastore, configure these settings through Sunstone .

 ![sunstone_ds_cache_config](/images/sunstone_ds_cache_config.png)